Mikescher/youtube-dl-viewer/README.md

 ~~~

 If you start backup from scratch I would recommend to use `--recode-video webm`. webm (or mp4) is by default a format that can be streamed to your browser, this way you can easily watch the directly in your browser.
-Otherwise you can either use the `transcoded webm stream` option, where the video is live transcoded via ffmpeg (needs to be installed), or the vlc protocol link where the file is streamed to your vlc media player
+Otherwise you can either use the `transcoded webm stream` option, where the video is live transcoded via ffmpeg (needs to be installed), or the VLC protocol link where the file is streamed to your VLC media player

 #### - Playback options